 - sensitivity requirement (SR).
 A performance requirement for a non-automatic-indicating scale; specifically, the minimum change in the position of rest of the indicating element or elements of the scale in response to the increase or decrease, by a specified amount, or the test-weight load on the load-receiving element of the scale. - shift test.
 A test intended to disclose the weighing performance of a scale under off-center loading. - tare mechanism.
 A mechanism (including a tare bar) that is designed for determining or balancing out the weight of packaging material, containers, vehicles, or other materials that are not intended to be included in net-weight determinations. - tare-weighbeam elements.
 The combination of a tare bar and its fractional bar, or a tare bar alone if this has no fractional bar associated with it. - unit weight.
 One contained within the housing of an automatic-indicating scale and mechanically applied to and removed from the mechanism.
 The application of a unit weight will increase the range of automatic indication, normally in increments equal to the reading-face capacity. - vehicle scale.
 A scale adapted to weighing highway, farm, or other large industrial vehicles (except railroad freight cars), loaded or unloaded. - weighbeam.
 An element comprising one or more bars, equipped with movable poises or means for applying counterpoise weights or both. - weight ranges.
 Electrical or electro-mechanical elements incorporated in an automatic-indicating scale through the application of which the range of automatic indication of the scale is increased, normally in increments equal to the reading-face capacity. - weight, unit.
 See unit weight. - wheel-load weighers.
 Compact, self-contained, portable weighing elements specially adapted to determining the wheel loads or axle loads of vehicles on highways for the enforcement of highway weight laws only. - zero-load balance.
 A correct weight indication or representation of zero when there is no load on the load-receiving element.
 (See also zero-load balance for an automatic-indicating scale, zeroload balance for a non- automatic-indicating scale, zero-load balance for a recording scale.) - zero-load balance for an automatic-indicating scale.
-A condition ir which the indicator is at rest at or oscillates through approximately equal arcs on either side of the zero graduation. - zero-load balance for a nonautomatic-indicating scale.
+A condition in which the indicator is at rest at or oscillates through approximately equal arcs on either side of the zero graduation. - zero-load balance for a nonautomatic-indicating scale.
 A condition in which (a) the weighbeam is at rest at or oscillates through approximately equal arcs above and below the center of a trig loop, (b) the weighbeam or lever system is at rest at or oscillates through approximately equal arcs above and below a horizontal position or a position midway between limiting stops, or (c) the indicator of a balance indicator is at rest at or oscillates through approximately equal arcs on either side of the zero graduation.

 - zero-load balance for a recording scale.
-A condition in which the scale will record a representation of zero load. - zone of uncertainty.
+A condition in which the scale will record a representation of zero load. - zero setting mechanism.
+Means provided to attain a zero balance indication with no load on the load receiving element.
+Three types of these mechanisms are: - manual zero setting mechanism.
+Nonautomatic means provided to attain a zero balance indication by the direct operation of a control. - semi-automatic zero setting mechanism.
+Automatic means provided to attain a direct zero balance indication requiring a single initiation by an operator. - automatic zero setting mechanism.
+Automatic means provided to maintain a zero balance indication without the intervention of an operator. - zone of uncertainty.
 The zone between adjacent increments on a digital device in which the value of either of the adjacent increments may be displayed.